andreasabel/inCode/entry/introduction-to-singletons-2.md

 The general pattern we are exploring here is called **reification** -- we're taking a dynamic run-time value, and lifting it to the type level as a type (here, the type variable `s`).
-You can think of reification as the opposite of *reflection*, and imagine the two as being the "gateway" between the type-safe and unsafe world.
+You can think of reification as the opposite of reflection, and imagine the two as being the "gateway" between the type-safe and unsafe world.
 In the dynamic world of a `DoorState` term-level value, you have no type safety.
 You live in the world of `SomeDoor`, `closeSomeOpenedDoor`, `lockAnySomeDoor`, etc. But, you can *reify* your `DoorState` value to a *type*, and enter the type-safe world of `Door s`, `closeDoor`, `lockDoor`, and `lockAnyDoor`.